Osiris-Team/PayHook/README.md

   to protect against fake events by limiting the amount of events per ip by adding timeouts for example.
-  Also limit the maximum allowed size of a webhook event to avoid sending large amounts of data to the API (TODO FIND OUT BYTE-SIZE OF BIGGEST PAYPAL/STRIPE WEBHOOK-EVENT AND MENTION IT HERE).
+  Also limit the maximum allowed size of a webhook event to avoid sending large amounts of data to the API.

 ```java
 package com.osiris.payhook;